neumino/neumino.github.io/movies.md

-### Earth and Blood
+### Here We Are: Notes for Living on Planet Earth
-*Released on 2020-04-17, vote average 6.5*
+*Released on 2020-04-17, vote average 8.5*

-A sawmill owner and his teenage daughter become tangled in a deadly feud when a drug dealer stashes stolen cocaine on their remote property.
+On the eve of Earth Day, a precocious seven-year-old learns about the wonders of the planet from his parents—and a mysterious exhibit at the aptly named Museum of Everything.
+Based on the best-selling children&#39;s book by Oliver Jeffers.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/prchZUT26KM?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Rising High
-*Released on 2020-04-17, vote average 7.2*

-Charting the rise and fall of three corrupt real estate agents who accumulate absurd wealth in no time but fall into a vortex of fraud, greed and drugs.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/cJl2EvFO_fE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/L8nk1M1DbGQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>